26 June – 1 August 1999

 Ann Lewis opened Gallery A in Sydney 1963 in Gipps Street, Paddington and it closed in 1983.

-Frank Watters Watters Gallery, along with Geoffrey & Alex Legge established their gallery in 1964, first in Liverpool Street, Darlinghurst and later in Riley Street, East Sydney.
+Frank Watters, Watters Gallery, along with Geoffrey & Alex Legge established their gallery in 1964, first in Liverpool Street, Darlinghurst and later at 109 Riley Street, East Sydney.
+(The Gallery closed in 2018 after 54 years).

-Chandler Coventry took over manging Central Street before opening Coventry Gallery in 1970 first in Hargrave Street and later 56 Sutherland Street, Paddington.
+Chandler Coventry took over managing Central Street before opening Coventry Gallery in 1970 first at 38 Hargrave Street and later 56 Sutherland Street, Paddington.
 (The Gallery closed following Coventry’s death in 1999).

-Clive Evatt Established Hogarth Galleries in late 1972 when a disbarred Clive Evatt completed a Fine Arts thesis on Mike Brown and Annandale Realists (Evatt closed the Gallery in 2010)
+Clive Evatt Established Hogarth Galleries at 7 Walker Lane, Paddington in late 1972 when a disbarred Clive Evatt completed a Fine Arts thesis on Mike Brown and Annandale Realists (Evatt closed the Gallery in 2010)

 photos: ANNE ZAHALKA